mihsamusev/alpr-unconstrained/README.md

 # ALPR in Unscontrained Scenarios

+## Differences between this fork and the original

+- darknet Makefile is changed to compile with GPU and CUDNN
+- works in python 3, both core python and darknet parts
+- added file `vid2frames` to convert videos to folder of images

+The rest reproduces original `README.md`

 ## Introduction

 This repository contains the author's implementation of ECCV 2018 paper "License Plate Detection and Recognition in Unconstrained Scenarios".